GOP.com Fail, Now With Extra Failsauce

 5. When the RNC hosted a kick-off conference call, the Web site was down.

 4. The website cites Jackie Robinson as a GOP hero.
-Robinson wasn’t a GOPer,and he criticized the GOP on race.
-Robinson left the party because ofits views on race.
-He had been, as a reader points out, a Republicanfor many years.
+Robinson wasn’t a GOPer,

+and he criticized the GOP on race.
+Robinson left the party because of

+its views on race.
+He had been, as a reader points out, a Republican

 And so on.